Pillar 3 Disclosure Guideline for Domestic Systemically Important Banks (D-SIBs) - Guideline (2022)

 Effective Q4, 2023, replace OSFI Advisory on Basel II Pillar 3 Disclosure Requirements for Remuneration with Table REMA and Templates REM1, REM2, REM3 per Annex 3 of this Guideline

-Return to table footnote *
+Return to annex 1 footnote * referrer

 Annex 2 – Existing Pillar 3 Tables / Templates to Continue Disclosing